RamiGiorge/pokedex/README.md

 ## Installation & Setup

-1. Clone this repository using the terminal or command line with 'git clone <url>' command
+1. Clone this repository using the terminal or command line with 'git clone url' command
 2. Install all dependencies using 'npm install'
 3. Type 'npm start' to start the development server